keikaloustian/baum-registration/README.md

-# Baum Festival Registration App
+# Baum Music School Registration App

 Web app built for the 2023 Baum Festival in Bogotá, Colombia.
 Takes registration info from attendants on an iPad and presents five multiple-choice questions.